The Last of the Mohicans: Historical background

 On 7 August, Montcalm sent men to the fort under a truce flag to deliver Webb's dispatch.
 By then the fort's walls had been breached, many of its guns were useless, and the garrison had taken significant casualties.
 After another day of bombardment by the French, Monro raised the white flag and agreed to withdraw under parole.

 When the withdrawal began, some of Montcalm's Indian allies, angered at the lost opportunity for loot, attacked the British column.
 Cooper's account of the attack and aftermath is lurid and somewhat inaccurate.
 A detailed reconstruction of the action and its aftermath indicates that the final tally of British missing and dead ranges from 70 to 184; more than 500 British were taken captive.

-At the time of Cooper's writing, many U.S. settlers believed and perpetuated the myth that Native Americans were disappearing, believing they would ultimately be assimilated or killed off entirely due to the genocidal structure of settler colonialism.
+At the time of Cooper's writing, many U.S. settlers believed and perpetuated the belief that Native Americans were disappearing, believing they would ultimately be assimilated or killed off entirely due to the genocidal structure of settler colonialism.
 Especially in the East, as native peoples' land was stolen and settled on in the name of U.S. expansion and Jeffersonian agrarianism, the narrative that many native peoples were "vanishing" was prevalent in both novels like Cooper's and local newspapers.
 This allowed settlers to view themselves as the original people of the land and reinforced their belief in European ethnic and racial superiority through, among other rationalisations, the tenets of scientific racism.
 In this way, Cooper was interested in the American progress narrative when more colonists were increasing pressure on Native Americans, which they, and Cooper, would then view as "natural".